gustajoh/RL-Defense/README.md

 The topology can be imported with the included .gns3 file.
 It is suggested to run GNS3 in the web gui.
 Included Dockerfiles should be placed and built **on the GNS3 VM**.

+### RL Environment
+The reinforcement learning environment integrates and communicates with the network topology through SSH.
+In constants.py you need to replace current values with your own GNS3 address and project ID.